Find Your Local Lab

 Each host group should have at least one Lead Educator as well as other professional users who will participate in a TMC Labs Community Forum.
 These users will be supported with online and in-person training events and help us collect evaluation information and improve the program.

-Hosts will be expected to submit quarterly reports using the TMC evaluation protocol.
+Hosts are expected to submit online user reports.
 If a local host is not able to consistently utilize a lab, it could be reclaimed by ION and offered to another host.
 Over the course of hosting the lab, the host organization is expected to participate in the Dimensions of Success (DOS) observational program to support programmatic quality and professional development.

 • Training and other resources offered to hosts and users